-2.2 The site borders Liverpool's Ropewalks District, within Liverpool City Centre.
+- 2.2 The site borders Liverpool's Ropewalks District, within Liverpool City Centre.
 The site currently comprises of offices for 'Person Shaped Support' ('PSS') a non for profit organisation providing community support and care.
-PSS have located new offices to relocate to.
-The site boarders the Wolstenholme Square development which sits on the south east boundary.

-Details of the site location and strategic context can be found in the Design & Access Statement, produced by FCH Architects.
+The site boarders the Wolstenholme Square development which sits on the south east boundary. - 2.3 Details of the site location and strategic context can be found in the Design & Access Statement, produced by FCH Architects.
 The Google Map extract below (Figure 2.1) illustrates the site, highlighted in red, in the context of its surroundings.